mlfoundations/evalchemy/README.md

 > *A framework for gold standard language model evaluations*

-Evalchemy, is a unified and easy-to-use toolkit for evaluating language models, with a focus on models after some form of fine-tuning (instruction tuning, RLHF, etc.).
-Evalchemy is developed by the DataComp community and Bespoke Labs, and builds on the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for language model evaluation.
-Evalchemy integrates multiple existing benchmarks such as RepoBench, AlpacaEval and ZeroEval.
+Evalchemy is a unified and easy-to-use toolkit for evaluating language models, Focussing on models after some form of fine-tuning (instruction tuning, RLHF, etc.).
+Evalchemy is developed by the DataComp community and Bespoke Labs and builds on the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for language model evaluation.
+Evalchemy integrates multiple existing benchmarks, such as RepoBench, AlpacaEval, and ZeroEval.
 We've streamlined the process by:

 ### Key Features